 As on cue, a servant drone entered the room.
 "Master Weil, the repulsion capacitors are almost empty.
 We need to land to allow the solar collectors to recharge them."

 While he often thought himself to be above displays of mindless rage, Weil debated the therapeutic value of smashing everything in sight to bits.
 Breathing hard for a few seconds, he calmed down and conceived a plan.
 "Notify general August to come here at once.
 I have a mission for him and his regime.
 Also, take steps to prepare half of our slave population for disembarking", he ordered.

 The drone saluted and left, leaving the would-be conqueror to his thoughts.
 He needed time.
 After a long string of sabotages, his levitating fortress needed extra time to recharge and resume flying.
 An appropriate bait would appeal to his enemy's morals and slow them down, giving him time to finish augmenting Omega.

 Weil stretched and allowed himself a yawn before returning to his main laboratory.
 Rest could wait; he still had a world to take over.

 End of chapter 1

 Revision notes: In addition to improving the first part, I also wrote the Weil segment from scratch.
-It not only helps giving a different point of view, it also offers some of the Elf Wars' background information.
+It not only helps to give a different point of view, it also offers some of the Elf Wars' background information.
 While there is no indication other humans supported Weil, it is entirely possible.
-Not only were the Elf Wars the most destructive in the whole Megaman mythos, they also caused many moral lines to be crossed.
+Not only were the Elf Wars the most destructive event in the whole Megaman mythos, they also caused many moral lines to be crossed.
 I gave Weil the first name Cornelius because I can…